Cracko298/ISZ-UE4-Console-Modding-Guide/README.md

 - cancel - *cancels connecting to server*

 # Stat Cheat(s)/Command(s):
-- stat fps number - *allows you to see the FPS debug information*
+- stat fps - *allows you to see the FPS debug information*
 - stat levels - *displays level stats*
 - stat unit - *displays basic utility information*
 - stat ai - *allows the player to see how many zombies are spawned where your camera is pointed*
-- stat ai_equ - *allows the player to see how many birds, snowmen, and ISZ guy collectables are spawned where your camera is pointed.*
+- stat ai_equ - *allows the player to see how many birds, snowmen, and ISZ guy collectables are spawned where your camera is pointed*

+# Edit Player Cheat(s)/Command(s):
+- editactor - *edit(s) a specific object that the mouse is pointed at (needs a conditional arguement)*
+- editobject - *edit(s) a non-actor object such as the terrain or locations*
+- Find example(s) of these command(s) [Here](https://docs.unrealengine.com/udk/Three/GameplayDebugging.html#:~:text=The%20editactor%20console%20command%20makes%20the%20properties%20of,a%20name%20or%20a%20class%20as%20an%20argument.).

 # Level Names:
 - Title/Menu Screen - */Game/ThirdPersonCPP/Maps/Title*
 - Game - */Game/ThirdPersonCPP/Maps/ThirdPersonExampleMap*

 # Notes:
-- Number refers to a number of your choice without the word "number".
+- "number" refers to a number of your choice without the need for the statement "number".
-- Level name refers to the full-level path. under "Level Names:" without the word(s) "level name".
+- "Level Name" refers to the full-level path. under "Level Names:" without the need for the statement "Level Name".
 - To use these codes online you must be hosting a game.
 - These codes work on all consoles/systems Ice Station Z 2021 released on.
 - If Wobbly Tooth Ltd requests this guide to be taken down.
 It will be taken down.
 - Requires Unreal Engine console knowledge.
 - The "-" sign in the cheats is NOT supposed to be copied (it seperates the note from the cheat).
 - Want more console commands?
 Absolutely!
-I have you covered on [This Site](http://kosmokleaner.de/ownsoft/UE4CVarBrowser.html) Here.
+I have you covered on This Site [Here](http://kosmokleaner.de/ownsoft/UE4CVarBrowser.html).
+- name

 # Screenshots: